Aveda Shampure Body Lotion Review

 Review

-Lightly moisturizing: Aveda Shampure Body Lotion has a moisturizing rating of 3.4 out of 10.
+According to CreamScan analysis, Aveda Shampure Body Lotion is lightly moisturizing, with a moisturizing rating of 3.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.6 out of 10 and a high Occlusivity of 6.3 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Olea Europaea (Olive) Fruit Oil (est. ≈2.0%).